-As of July 2016 the WTO included 164 members, including 158 internationally recognised states and custom areas, including a number of countries from the Commonwealth of Independent States (CIS).
+As of February 2020 the WTO included 164 members, including 158 internationally recognised states and custom areas, including a number of countries from the Commonwealth of Independent States (CIS).
 22 countries hold observer status, with observers required to proceed to negotiations on accession within five years of receiving observer status (with the exception of the Holy See).

-One of the main conditions associated with the accession of a new member state is the alignment of its national legislation and foreign trade practices with WTO regulations.
+One of the main conditions associated with the accession of a new member state is the alignment of its national legislation and foreign trade practices with WTO multilateral acts and regulations.